staszekj/eltrue-react-typescript/README.md

-Goal of this project is to make researche how to make pure React pure functional development with Typescript.
+Goal of this project is to learn
+* pure React
+* pure functional programming
+* with Typescript